 Amerisleep AS1 – The Best Choice

 Bio-Pur® relieves pressure points and reduces aches and pains, plus it has little to no off-gassing.
 Bio-Core® reinforces the shape of the bed while evenly supporting the body without risk of sagging.
-Plus, the AS1 comes encased in a mattress cover infused with FDA-determined Celliant® technology for further cooling.
+Plus, the AS1 comes encased in a cover that is lightweight and breathable so you sleep cool all night.

 Bio-Pur® is plant-based memory foam— Amerisleep uses castor oil to partially replace petroleum during the manufacturing process.
 This unique memory foam is proven five times more breathable and ten times more responsive than traditional memory foam.
 Bio-Pur® contours to the body’s natural curves while relieving pressure points and aligning the spine without leaving the sleeper feeling “stuck.”

 Bio-Core® is a dense, durable foam, designed to evenly support the body and prevent sagging.
 Bio-Core® lasts for years and reinforces the shape of the mattress.

 With the purchase of any of their mattress models, Amerisleep includes a risk-free, 100-night sleep trial.
 During this trial period, customers can try their new mattress within the comfort of their own home— we recommend trying it for at least 30 days to allow the body to properly adjust to a new sleep surface.
 If the customer is not happy with the mattress, Amerisleep will arrange to have the mattress picked up and donated to a local charity.